Man badly injured in hatchet attack in Manhattan, suspect in custody

 The victim was inside making a deposit when the suspect walked in with a hatchet and with no reason began to attack.

-Surveillance video, obtained the New York Post, shows the hatchet-wielding suspect enter and unleash his fury on an unsuspecting man.
+Surveillance video, obtained by the New York Post, shows the hatchet-wielding suspect enter and unleash his fury on an unsuspecting man.

 The victim tried to fight back, but was hit several times.